PaulWieland/ratgdo/docs/01_features.md

 * [FAQ & Troubleshooting](09_faq.md)

 ## Features
-The door opener has a rotary encoder built into it which allows the opener to know the exact position of the door.
-By soldering two wires to the logic board, ratgdo can monitor this rotary encoder so that it knows the exact state of the door.

-For those that do not want to solder, there is an option to use an external reed switch which will give a less detailed binary status of either reed_open or reed_closed.
-See *[Wiring](03_wiring.md)* section.
+Version 2 of the shield supports detecting the garage door's position (opening, open, closing, closed) from the encrypted signal wire.
+No soldering or additional sensors are required to get the door status.
+Three simple wires (Ground, Signal and Obstruction) are connected to the terminal

+See [v1 Features](01_features_v1.md) if you have a an original ratgdo shield with a blue printed circuit board.

 ### MQTT

+#### Home Assistant Auto Discovery
+If you are using Home Assistant and have an MQTT broker setup, then HA will automatically discover ratgdo's door, light and obstruction sensors after it boots up.

+When ratgdo boots up after being configured, it broadcasts the necessary discovery messages that tell Home Assistant what it is and how to communicate with it.

+See [Home Assistant](05_homeassistant_example.md) for more information.

 #### Triggers
 The following MQTT commands are supported:

-* open<sup>2</sup> - opens the door.
+* door/open - opens the door.
-* close<sup>2</sup> - closes the door.
+* door/close - closes the door.
+* light/on - turns the light on.
-* light<sup>3</sup> - toggles the light on or off.
+* light/off - turns the light off.
+* lock/lock - locks out the wiresss remotes.
+* lock/unlock - unlocks the use of wireless remotes.
 * set_code_counter - sets the rolling code counter.
 Send a payload with an integer.
+Only needed to restore the rolling code counter if you completely erase the esp8266 flash memory.
 * sync - syncs the rolling code counter with your door opener - must be called after <em>set_code_counter</em> (this also happens whenever rebooting the esp).

 ##### Examples